onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ###Dependencies
 To build the project you must have Maven 2.x or higher installed.
 Maven info is [here](http://maven.apache.org).

-To run the project you must have access to a Hadoop cluster running Cloudera Impala with a populated table defined in the Hive Metastore.
+To run the project you must have access to a Hadoop cluster running Cloudera Impala with at least one populated table defined in the Hive Metastore.

+###Configure the example
+To configure the example you must do three things:

+- Select or create the table(s) to query against.

-###Select a table to run the example with
+Select a table to run the example with
 For this example I will use one of the Hue Beeswax sample tables.
 I can see the tables using [Hue](http://gethue.com) as in the screenshot below: